AmitK830/NLP_Test/README.md

 # NLP_Test
 Checking the NLP with Python
-I am just playin with NLP tools like Spacy & NLTK.
+I am just playing with NLP tools like Spacy & NLTK.